goldenrishabh/Todo-list-CLI-program/README.txt

 #FOR WINDOWS :
-(Copy the batch file along with the python file in c drive to access the program through command prompt)
+(Copy the batch file (todo.bat) along with the python file in c drive to access the program through command prompt)

 #FOR LINUX :
-(copy the given file with no extension (or .sh) in a paricular directory along with .py file) On terminal at the saved path type:
+(copy the given file (todo) with no extension (or .sh) in a paricular directory along with .py file) On terminal at the saved path type:

 ./todo -help ...